SachinDahiya-DataWizard/Olympics-Analytics/README.md

 # Olympics Analytics
 This repository contains the Olympics Analytics project, which focuses on analysing Olympic data to gain valuable insights into athlete performance, country comparisons, and historical trends.
-The project aims to provide a comprehensive understanding of the Olympic Games through exploratory data analysis, visualisation, and statistical modelling.
+The project aims to provide a comprehensive understanding of the Olympic Games through in-depth data exploration, interactive dashboards, and predictive modelling.

 Dashboard Link: [Olympics Analytics Dashboard](https://public.tableau.com/app/profile/sachin.dahiya/viz/OlympicsAnalyticsDashboard/OlympicsAnalyticsDashboard)